hankchanocd/npm-fzf/README.md

 ## Contribution

-If you have a suggestion, leave it on [Issues](https://github.com/hankchanocd/npm-fzf/issues) for discussion first.
-I will reply in no more than 3 days.
+If you have any suggestion, leave it on [Issues](https://github.com/hankchanocd/npm-fzf/issues) for discussion first.
 See [here](./CONTRIBUTING.md) on how to contribute.

 [`fzf`](https://github.com/junegunn/fzf) empowers many features that would otherwise be hard to imagine.
 If you haven't heard of `fzf`, check out junegunn's [`fzf`](https://github.com/junegunn/fzf).
 Check out my [Dotfiles](https://gitlab.com/hankchanocd/dotfiles/tree/master) to see more use cases of `fzf`.